agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 Imagine Groups as interfaces to the stored Items.

 ### 🌎 Existing primaryKey
-We don't have to worry about collecting an already existing `primary Key`.
+We don't have to worry about collecting an already existing `primaryKey`.
 If this is the case, the existing data gets simply overwritten by the new one.
 ```ts {3}
 MY_COLLECTION.collect({id: 1, name: "jeff"});